Last Updated on 9 months by DIARYNIGRACIA

 I feel so privileged to work in this generation of the web.
 The internet technology has been such a liberating force that links me here.

-Answering hypothetical questions to myself that give me insight into my true motivation.
+Answering hypothetical questions gives me insight into my true motivation.

-These questions force me to look behind what I assume to be on my dream.
+These questions force me to look behind what I assume to be my dream.

 Shouting out loud my dreams to let me feel “real.”